-The Plan Proponent's financial projections show that the Debtor will have an aggregate annual cash flow, after paying expenses and post-confirmation taxes, of \$252,000, sufficient to cover the \$180,000 in annual payments to the Creditor Fund, made in increments of \$15,000 monthly.
+The Plan Proponent's financial projections show that the Debtor will have an aggregate annual cash flow, after paying expenses and post-confirmation taxes, of \$229,500, sufficient to cover the \$180,000 in annual payments to the Creditor Fund, made in increments of \$15,000 monthly.
 The final Plan payment is expected to be paid on the first day of the sixtieth month after the effective date of the Plan.
+Those projections are listed in Exhibit C.